Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • professional activities associated with frequent inhalation of carbon monoxide or prolonged breath holding (divers, firefighters, bakers, miners, foundry workers);

-• long stay in closed and sealed spaces (wells, mines, submarines, space suits, closed car garages), where carbon dioxide accumulates;
+• long stay in closed and sealed spaces (wells, mines, submarines, space suits, closed garages), where carbon dioxide accumulates;

-• improper operation of furnaces, boilers;
+• improper operation of furnaces and boilers;

 • poisoning with anticholinesterase drugs;